jstritch/easy-git-annex/README.md

 Additional methods return JavaScript objects for tasks common to many applications, for example getRemoteNames.
-Helper functions simplify an application's custom parsing to JavaScript objects.

-#### Command result

-The Promise returned by every command contains uninterpreted information about the process.
-The CommandResult interface is described in the documentation.

-Any method is capable of throwing an Error.
-Any command that doesn't throw may return an exitCode indicating failure.
-Application design must account for these situations.

-#### Command options
+### Command options

 Most git-annex and Git commands accept one or more options.
 Options may be passed as objects or a string array.
-When objects are passed, easy-git-annex constructs the command line.
+When objects are passed, easy-git-annex handles the mechanics of generating the correct command syntax.

-Passing JavaScript objects to specify command options frees the application from generating the exact command syntax required for every option.
 The string array approach is intended for command options not yet implemented by easy-git-annex.

 To pass options, construct an object with the desired keys and values.